mlflow/mlflow/mlflow/go/README.md

 - Structs for each endpoint. ([mlflow/go/pkg/protos](./pkg/protos/service.pb.go))
 - Go interfaces for each service. ([mlflow/go/pkg/contract/interfaces.g.go](./pkg/contract/interface.g.go))
-- [fiber](https://gofiber.io/) routes for each point. ([mlflow/go/pkg/contract/interfaces.g.go](./pkg/contract/interface.g.go))
+- [fiber](https://gofiber.io/) routes for each endpoint. ([mlflow/go/pkg/contract/interfaces.g.go](./pkg/contract/interface.g.go))

 If there is any change in the proto files, this should ripple into the Go code.

 ## Launching the Go server

-To enable use the Go server, users can add the `--experimental-go` flag.
+To enable use of the Go server, users can add the `--experimental-go` flag.

 ```bash
 mlflow server --backend-store-uri postgresql://postgres:postgres@localhost:5432/postgres --experimental-go
 ```

 This will launch the python process as usual.
-Within Python, a random port is chose to start the existing server.
-And a Go child process is spawn.
-The Go server will use the user specified port (5000 by default).
+Within Python, a random port is chosen to start the existing server and a Go child process is spawned.
+The Go server will use the user specified port (5000 by default) and spawn the actual Python server as its own child process (`gunicorn` or `waitress`).
 Any incoming requests the Go server cannot process will be proxied to the existing Python server.

 ## Request validation